 The goal of The Salt Sirens is to be a source of information and inspiration during surface intervals.
 We want to share the best places to go, tips and techniques, and hear from the best saltwater athletes themselves.
 This is a global community-run website where readers are encouraged to submit stories of their own and share their favorite pieces of advice.

 The Salt Sirens has welcomed contributors from all around the world ranging from Kenya to Taiwan to Malaysia to Canada to Fiji.
 The ocean connects us all!

 Meet Our Team

 Chantae Reden is the editor in chief and founder of The Salt Sirens.
 She is an action sports journalist obsessed with anything related to adventure.
-She is an AIDA 3 freediver, surfer, scuba diver, and kitesurfer.
+She is an AIDA 3 freediver, surfer, scuba diver, kitesurfer, and ASA 104 sailing captain.
 You can find personal adventure stories on her travel blog, Chantae Was Here.

 Hannah Logan is a writer and travel blogger based in Ottawa, Canada.
 She started scuba diving in 2015 and hasn’t looked back since.
 Her favorite sea creatures are manta rays and her favorite dive spot is Komodo National Park in Indonesia.
 You can follow her adventures on her travel blog, Eat Sleep Breathe Travel.

 Tristan Paylado is a writer, marine biologist, dive instructor, and scuba expert who spends most of his underwater time exploring the Philippines.